kelvins/awesome-dataops/README.md

 ### Key-Value Database

-* [Apache Accumulo](https://github.com/apache/accumulo) - A sorted, distributed key/value store that provides robust, scalable data storage and retrieval.
+* [Apache Accumulo](https://github.com/apache/accumulo) - A sorted, distributed key-value store that provides robust and scalable data storage.
 * [etcd](https://github.com/etcd-io/etcd) - Distributed reliable key-value store for the most critical data of a distributed system.
 * [Memcached](https://github.com/memcached/memcached) - A high performance multithreaded event-based key/value cache store.
 * [Redis](https://github.com/redis/redis) - An in-memory key-value database that persists on disk.

 ### Relational Database

-* [CockroachDB](https://github.com/cockroachdb/cockroach) - A cloud-native distributed database designed to build, scale, and manage data-intensive apps.
+* [CockroachDB](https://github.com/cockroachdb/cockroach) - A distributed database designed to build, scale, and manage data-intensive apps.
 * [Crate](https://github.com/crate/crate) - A distributed SQL database that makes it simple to store and analyze massive amounts of data.
 * [MariaDB](https://github.com/MariaDB/server) - A replacement of MySQL with more features, new storage engines and better performance.
 * [MySQL](https://github.com/mysql/mysql-server) - One of the most popular open source transactional databases.